 Something smells fishy here: spotting the signs of a scam

-Copywriters at big companies spend a lot of time on their A few tell-tale signs include:
+Copywriters at big companies spend a lot of time crafting emails and there’s often a noticeable lack of quality with phishing scams.
+A few tell-tale signs include:

 - Generic greetings – Dear user..